PHYSICAL EDUCATION OVERVIEW

 Some of our pupils go on to represent their country and many go on to represent their county, or join a club to compete regularly having left school.
 The small class sizes and expertise within the PE department ensures the level of ability of all pupils is catered for and encouraged.

 PE is compulsory throughout the school.
 Our performance sports are lacrosse, netball, tennis and dance followed closely by the development sports of athletics, rowing, swimming and trampolining.
-Cricket will be replacing rounders for summer 2017.
 At senior level, girls have a broad option choice of activities from the traditional competitive sports to zumba and yoga.
 We expect all girls across all year groups to make of the excellent fitness facilities.

 In addition to our curriculum, PE sports clubs are offered throughout the week, including early in the morning, at lunchtimes, or after school to improve performance.
 For example: early morning fitness; early morning swim training; netball shooting clinic; lacrosse goal, keeping and stickwork clinics; dance academy; rowing ergo training; tennis training and athletics training.
 As part of the Saturday Morning Programme, additional recreational activities are offered including badminton, climbing, fitness, recreational tennis, rounders, trampolining, and zumba.
 These are open to all pupils, whatever their age or level of ability.